 Joseph Chirico, Treasurer

-Joseph Chirico is a senior vice president in for the Wells Fargo Regional Commercial Banking Office covering the Capital East Region.
-He is responsible for developing and managing complex commercial banking relationships in the District of Columbia and Suburban Maryland.
-Joe coordinates credit, treasury management and other financial services to middle-market companies with annual revenue from $20 million to more than $ 1 billion.
-He lives and works in Bethesda, Maryland.
-Joe assumed his current role in June of 2013 after 15 years of developing complex commercial middle market relationships in the DC metro area.
+Joseph Chirico is the Senior Vice President and Market Executive for John Marshall Bank.
 Joe is active within the region, participating on a number of non- profit boards and business organizations.
 Prior to coming to the DC market, Joe worked for the Bank of New York.
 Joe graduated with a BA in International Relations from the College of William and Mary.
 He has an M.B.A. in Finance from the Monmouth University and matriculated from the ABA’s Stonier Graduate School of Banking.

 Nonprofit and Business Consultant